skyber71/wave-app/README.md

 # Chat Web App with Message Encryption and User Authentication

-A real-time chat application built with Node.js and Socket.io that provides secure message encryption and user authorization.
+You can checkout the live website here:👉🏻 https://rebrand.ly/wavy-project A real-time chat application built with Node.js and Socket.io that provides secure message encryption and user authorization.

 ## Overview